Ectopic Pregnancy

 WHILE YOU ARE HERE:

-- Antibiotics: Antibiotics may be given to help treat or prevent an infection caused by germs called bacteria.
+- Antibiotics may be given to prevent or fight an infection.

-- Rh negative medicine: If your blood type is Rh negative, you may be given medicine to prevent you from getting antibodies against the blood type your baby had.
-This is done to prevent problems with future pregnancies.
-Ask your caregiver for more information about Rh factor incompatibility.
+- Rh negative medicine may be given if you have Rh negative blood.
+This is given to prevent problems with future pregnancies.
+Ask your healthcare provider for more information about Rh factor incompatibility.

 Tests:

-- Blood and urine tests: Blood and urine will be sent to a lab for tests.
-These tests can show if you are currently pregnant, or if you have infections or other problems.
+- Blood and urine tests will show if you are currently pregnant, or if you have infections or other problems.

-- Ultrasound: This test uses sound waves to show pictures of the inside of your uterus, ovaries, and abdomen.
-This test is usually done over your abdomen, but you may also need a vaginal ultrasound.
+- Ultrasound pictures may be taken of the inside of your uterus, ovaries, and abdomen.
+An ultrasound is usually done over your abdomen, but you may also need a vaginal ultrasound.
 During a vaginal ultrasound, a small tube is placed into your vagina.
-This helps caregivers see areas that are hard to see during an abdominal ultrasound.
+This can help healthcare providers see areas that may be hard to see during an abdominal ultrasound.

 The above information is an educational aid only.
 It is not intended as medical advice for individual conditions or treatments.
 Talk to your doctor, nurse or pharmacist before following any medical regimen to see if it is safe and effective for you.